goomon/kafka-demo-python/README.md

     * `docker/kafka-cluster.yml`

-        This is for kafka basic cluster environment with 3 broker ans 3 zookeepers.
+        This is for kafka basic cluster environment with 3 broker and 3 zookeepers.
       ```shell
       docker-compose -f kafka-cluster.yml up
         ```
-* Bais commands
+* Basic commands

     This section is for basic commands to control docker based environment.
 You can also use them in GUI environment with [Docker Desktop](https://www.docker.com/products/docker-desktop/).
   * Stop containers